PolySync/oscc/README.md

 ```

 By default, your firmware will have debug symbols which is good for debugging but increases
 the size of the firmware significantly.
-To compile without debug symbols and optimizatons
+To compile without debug symbols and optimizations
 enabled, use the following instead:

 ```